 Two Lineages Colliding

 Liv.e, Dallas-born and now LA-based, is a different kind of force.
-Her solo work -- Couldn't Wait to Tell You... in 2020, Girl in the Half Pearl in 2022 -- established her as one of the most unpredictable voices in experimental R&B. She sings like she is remembering a melody rather than performing one, her phrasing always slightly off-center, always landing somewhere more interesting than where you expected.
+Her solo work, Couldn't Wait to Tell You... in 2020 and Girl in the Half Pearl in 2022, established her as one of the most unpredictable voices in experimental R&B. She sings like she is remembering a melody rather than performing one, her phrasing always slightly off-center, always landing somewhere more interesting than where you expected.

 Put them together and you get GENA: a project that sounds like classic soul refracted through a prism built by two people who learned different lessons from the same tradition.